Arash-Barabadi/ROS2/03_ROS2_Node_Creation_C++/Readme.md

-## we have to provide the dependency of a program with some libraries in two files.
+## When we are using external packages, like "example_interfaces", we need to write our program dependency on them as follows:

 ### 1- package.xml

 ### 2- CMakeLists.txt